theaquamarine/windows-powershell-docs/docset/windows/netqos/new-netqospolicy.md

 ### -FCOE
 Specifies the Fibre Channel over Ethernet (FCoE), which uses a dedicated EtherType 0x8914.
-If this parameter is specified, then the Windows Server® 2012 and later will instruct the network adapters in the computer that support FCoE to match the FCoE packets and apply the action specified in the policy.
+If this parameter is specified, then the Windows Server??
+2012 and later will instruct the network adapters in the computer that support FCoE to match the FCoE packets and apply the action specified in the policy.

 ```yaml
 Type: SwitchParameter